-1.1.1 The overall aim of the A47 Dualling Study is to develop a Business Case for dualling of the entire length of the A47 between the A16 to the east of Peterborough and Walton Highway to the east of Wisbech (see Figure 1 below).
-This report is the first stage of the decision making process which is to prepare the Strategic Outline Business Case (SOBC) using the format as set out in "The Transport Business Cases" document published by the DfT January 2013.
+- 1.1.1 The overall aim of the A47 Dualling Study is to develop a Business Case for dualling of the entire length of the A47 between the A16 to the east of Peterborough and Walton Highway to the east of Wisbech (see Figure 1.1 below).
+This report is the first stage of the decision making process which is to prepare the Strategic Outline Business Case (SOBC) using the format as set out in "The Transport Business Cases" document published by the DfT January 2013. - 1.1.2 The assessment of the transport business case is consistent with Treasury and Department for Transport guidance.